divcodes1121/Metro-Ticket-Booking-System/README.md

 5. Push to the branch (`git push origin feature-branch`).
 6. Open a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

-For any inquiries or support, please contact [Your Name] at [your.email@example.com].
+For any inquiries or support, please contact [Divyanshu Singh] at [singh.divyanshu1121@gmail.com].

 ---